 Talent & Team

 Our conversation about creating a capability around talent and team was sparked by discussing the Tatham value proposition; our model of active learning and collaboration.
-We have been in business for over 40 years and have a great track record of successful clients.
-We also have a founder who was successful because of his ability to convince executives worldwide to invest in talent and team to get things done.
+We have been in business for over 50 years and have a great track record of successful clients.
+We also had a founder who was successful because of his ability to convince executives worldwide to invest in talent and team to get things done.

 Wikipedia has an interesting component in its definition that I’d like to share:

 ‘Members of hierarchical organizational structures chiefly communicate with their immediate superior and with their immediate subordinates.
 Structuring organizations in this way is useful partly because it can reduce the communication overhead by limiting information flow; this is also its major limitation.’

 No organization wants to limit information flow that is value-added.
 Unfortunately, this is a reality in every industry.
 Starting at entry-level positions we are programmed to speak for ‘what we think our customers are saying’ and report back solutions to our superiors in the hierarchical pyramid.
 We are trained to come with solutions to problems instead of being given the time to come to the ‘heart of the matter’.
 These solutions are usually guesses and intuitions.
 This culture creates that ‘hero mentality’ that we all love to hate.
 If you are a leader looking to surround yourself with people who can execute and you choose the talent that has perfected cutting across organizational boundaries, then you have also answered the question of why things are never sustained.
 That band-aid model doesn’t work.

 I’m not suggesting you take your average entry-level position on the org chart and give them unsolicited power to make random changes.
 What I am saying is that talent is located in places you have not been accustomed to search.
 Consider the following when searching for talent: